Servo-Stallions/decode31132/README.md

 * The RobotDriveByGyro sample has been updated to use the new universal IMU interface.
 It now supports both IMU types.
 * Removed some error-prone ElapsedTime Blocks from the Blocks editor's toolbox.
-This is not a breaking change: old Blocks OpModes that use these Blocks will still function, both in the Blocks editor and at runtime.
+This is not a breaking change: old Blocks OpModes that use these Blocks will still function, both in the Blocks editor and at Runtime.
 * Standardizes on the form "OpMode" for the term OpMode.
     * The preferred way to refer to OpModes that specifically extend `LinearOpMode` (including Blocks OpModes) is "linear OpMode".
     * The preferred way to refer to OpModes that specifically extend `OpMode` directly is "iterative OpMode".